 Cause: Overheated Motor or Cracked Furnace Exchanger

 If it cracks, carbon monoxide can seep into your house.
 This colorless gas is fatal in large doses.
-So, it’s important to have an HVAC professional do routine furnace maintenance and have functional carbon monoxide detectors.
+So, it’s important to have an HVAC professional do annual furnace maintenance and have working carbon monoxide detectors.

 Other symptoms of a cracked heat exchanger include: